 - Do you like being places where everybody knows you, or do you like the anonymity of a crowd?

 Large schools typically have large campuses, as well as a healthy selection of student services and things to do; a small college may offer individualized attention, as well as a more intimate and personalized experience.
 You might even want to think about how far you want to walk to get from one class to another.
-Even those little details of college info may affect your decision.
+All of those little details of college may affect your decision.

 The different types of schools on your list can often be overlooked when you’re considering college criteria, but you should keep in mind that all colleges and universities are not the same.

 Instead of taking 4 years of your life to get a degree, a vocational school will let you get it done in two years (or less)!
 You can even complete your studies online if you prefer.
 A vocational school is a career-focused school that prepares and trains students for specific occupations.
 Vocational schools – also called trade schools, technical schools or career schools – offer a number of advantages to students.